Overview.

 Download and print

-Each code exports as a PNG for documents and everyday print, or an SVG for designers and large-format printing that needs to stay crisp at any size.
-Copy link copies the underlying URL when you would rather share it than print it.
+Download PNG is one tap for documents and everyday print.
+A small menu beside it holds Download SVG, for designers and large-format printing that stays crisp at any size, and Copy link, which copies the underlying URL when you would rather share it than print it.

 When a code will not scan